 Beach-lovers rejoice a day at the waterside under the sun on the shores of Osoyoos Lake rivals any oceanfront destination.
 Tour-friendly winery estates are set astride lush vineyards next to the arid landscapes, providing a dramatic contrast of ecologies.
 Overnight in Osoyoos.

 Heading over your last mountain range en route to the coast, you may wish to stop at the popular Harrison Hot Springs.
 The public springs offer mineral-enriched waters that soothe the muscles of weary travellers.
 Harrison Lake offers a pleasant place to relax, or rent a paddle boat and do some exploring on the calm waters.
 Continuing westward, arrive in the bustling metropolis of Vancouver.
 Overnight in Vancouver.

 In a metropolis that effortlessly fuses British heritage with vibrant International flair, Asian-influenced restaurants, spectacular urban parks and near-endless local attractions to enthral all guests of this unique coastal city.
 Take the day and explore the city independently at your own leisure and to your own tastes there is something for everyone!
 Overnight in Vancouver.

 Day 11 Vancouver - End of Tour

 Make your way to Vancouver International Airport for your return journey home.Want to alter anything?

-Selected departure dates between 1st May and 7th Oct 2017
+Selected departure dates between 01st of May and 24th of October 2018

 Please note prices and availability are subject to change